shivannis/xandr-docs-public/xandr-docs/articles/invest/partner-center-screen-buyer-view.md

 ---

-# Microsoft Invest - partner center screen
+# Microsoft Invest - Partner center screen

 On the **Partners** screen you can view your preferred partners, search all sellers, and review impression and